Subject knowledge enhancement courses

 - mathematics

-The most widely run SKE courses are those in maths and the three sciences, notably physics, as these are the subjects that are most in demand by schools.
+The most widely run SKE courses are those in maths and physics, as these are the subjects that are most in demand by schools.
 To explore the range of courses on offer, search for an SKE course.

 What do SKE courses involve?

-You can apply for teacher training in England through the Department for Education's (DfE's) Apply for teacher training.
-You may want to indicate on your application that you'd like to take an SKE course.
-Once your chosen provider has accepted you, you can apply for SKE courses through individual institution websites.
+You need to apply for your teacher training course in England through the Department for Education's (DfE's) Apply for teacher training.
+You should mention on your application that you’d like to take an SKE course.
+Once your chosen provider has accepted you they will indicate whether you need to do an SKE course and you can apply through individual institution websites.

 Find out more